rhburrows/reviewr/README.md

 # Reviewr: Simple code review

+I am no longer working on Reviewr as Github released some code tools that are better integrated into the site and do everything that I wanted for this project.
+It worked well enough for my purposes at the time, but there are still bugs and missing features that I will not be completing because we have switched to using Github's tools.

 Reviewr is an application to simplify code review for projects using git and github.com for version control.